Killing of Christian Glass: Charges against other officers

-On November 17, 2023, the six other officers that were on the scene were charged with misdemeanor failing to intervene: officers from Georgetown Randy Williams and Timothy Collins, Colorado State Patrol trooper Ryan Bennie, Idaho Springs officer Brittany Morrow, and Colorado Gaming Commission officers Christa Lloyd and Mary Harris.
-Williams was also charged with third-degree assault (misdemeanor).
+In November 2023, six additional officers who responded to the scene were charged with misdemeanor failure to intervene: Randy Williams and Timothy Collins of the Georgetown Police; Ryan Bennie of the Colorado State Patrol; Brittany Morrow of the Idaho Springs Police; and Christa Lloyd and Mary Harris of the Colorado Gaming Commission.
+Williams also faced a charge of misdemeanor third-degree assault.